 - Organize all ASI Ad-hoc Committees established by the Board of Directors.

-- Assist the Executive Director with developing, maintaining, and reviewing policies, procedures, and any requirements that are expected to be completed for the organization.
+- Assist the Executive Director with developing, maintaining, and reviewing policies, procedures, and any requirements expected to be completed for the organization.

-- Review all past and present policies, as well as make recommendations on internal ASI documents and policies
+- Review all past and present policies and make recommendations on internal ASI documents and policies.

 Legislative Affairs Committee